richban/pcpp-2017/exercises/week1/ANSWERS.md

 Sum is 2000000.000000 and should be 2000000.000000
 Sum is 2000000.000000 and should be 2000000.000000
 Sum is 2000000.000000 and should be 2000000.000000

+# Exercise 1.8

+## 1
+*Explain why after 10 million calls to MysteryB.increment() and 10 million concurrent calls to MysteryB.increment4(), the resulting value of count is rarely the expected 50,000,000*

+`synchronized` static methods lock on the metaclass instance of the class they belong to. `MysteryB` is accessing count in `MysteryA` through inheritance, but it is still a different class, which means that it does not lock on the same object as `MysteryA`.
+Therefore, the methods are not mutually exclusive.

+Syncronizing the static method makes a synchronize block in the body that syncronize on MysteryB.class.
+MysteryA increment will do the same but on MysteryA.class.
+Point here is that access and changes to the shared value count that needs to be syncronized is syncronized using locks obtained from two different objects.
+Therefore we get a wrong result as there is actually not proper mutural exclusion going on.

+# 2
+*Explain how one can use an explicit lock object and synchronized statements (not synchronized methods) to change the locking scheme, so that the result is always the expected 50,000,000.*

+By explicitly specifying the object to be used for locking it is possible to have all the methods lock on the same object, hence achieving mutual exclusion.
+One possibility is to have a dedicated `protected` object in `MysteryA`, or to have all subclasses lock on the superclass metaclass instance, that is `MysteryA`.

+Make a syncronize block on increment that locks on MysteryA.class or an object in MysteryA that is available for both MysteryA and MysteryB.
+(CHECK BEFORE HANDIN).